 You wouldn’t trade in your car at 10,000 miles, right?
 It’s still “new” with lots of life left.
 Same goes for content.
 Many of us PR pros and marketers assume the content we create is “old” just weeks after it publishes; that the only way we can keep the content stream fresh is to develop more and different.
 Not so.
-Do you know the actual shelf life of your content?
+Do you know its actual shelf life?
 Hint: it’s much longer than you might think.

 Yes, tools and tactics change every day, but the fundamental challenges we’re addressing through content remains mostly the same.
 For example, a post I wrote on responsive web design more than three years ago still rings true – even more so – today.
 So, stop throwing away perfectly effective marketing content.

-Follow these 5 tips to maximize the reach and impact of your content:
+Follow these 5 tips to maximize your reach and impact:

 - Identify additional popular platforms (with built-in reach) to repost your written content